ibbles/LearningUnreal/Material Editor.md

 # Details Panel

-This is where you control what type of material this is, what features it supports.
+This is where you control what type of material this is, what features it supports, and such.

 # Preview Panel